Restricted projections in positive characteristic via Fourier extension and restriction estimates: Open questions

-\paragraph{Restricted families of projections with Salem sets:} The authors of \cite{F.R.25} extended Chen's theorem to the setting of $(p, s)$-Salem sets, thus it is natural to ask for analogs of Theorems \ref{p11}--\ref{thm1.7} in this new setting.
-Note that the $(p, s)$-Salem definition is quite general, and for any set $E$ we can appropriate $p$ and $s$ such that it is $(p, s)$-Salem.
+\paragraph{Restricted families of projections with Salem sets:} The authors of \cite{F.R.25} extended Chen's theorem to the setting of $(u, s)$-Salem sets, thus it is natural to ask for analogs of Theorems \ref{p11}--\ref{thm1.7} in this new setting.
+Note that the $(u, s)$-Salem definition is quite general, and for any set $E$, we can find appropriate $u$ and $s$ such that it is $(u, s)$-Salem.
+More discussions on this framework can be found in recent papers \cite{CKPTZ25, fraser2, JF1, fraser22, fraser33}.